polymonster/polymonster.github.io/_posts/2023-03-03-building-new-engine-3.md

 })?;
 ```

 I have considered moving the objects that need lifetimes out of the structure and just passing them instead to the function so that lifetimes are not needed, but that means you lose the ability for `defaults` so I’m not sure.
-There is a situation to handle when passing a resource into a command buffer so that resource is to be used by the GPU as the resource can be dropped before it is used but I will cover that laters.
+There is a situation to handle when passing a resource into a command buffer so that resource is to be used by the GPU as the resource can be dropped before it is used but I will cover that later.

 #### Overlapping Mutability